AswathyRadha100/Fraud_Detection_In_Healthcare/README.md

 ## **Takeaways and Conclusions**
 In conclusion, our analysis has unveiled essential insights into healthcare provider fraud .
 The adoption of a data-driven approach not only ensures more precise quality assessments but also empowers medicare with data-backed decisions.
+With our current features we are able to more accurately predict inpatient than outpatient fraudulent claims.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------